Idaeon is one classical salon-style class that provides 2.5 high school credits.

 Meet the Teacher

 Hi!
-I'm Tsh Oxenreider, but most students call me Mrs. O. I’ve homeschooled my three teenagers for years (one of whom is already in college), and when I'm not chasing our backyard chickens back into their coop, I'm usually penning my newsletter or next book.
+I'm Tsh Oxenreider, but most students call me Mrs. O. I’ve homeschooled my three kids for years (one of whom is in college), and when I'm not chasing our backyard chickens back into their coop, I'm usually penning my newsletter or next book.

 Please note: I teach as a Christian adhering to the historic, universal Christian faith and affirming the Nicene Creed as a faithful summary of the faith, as well as the necessity of Christian unity as Jesus explicitly prayed (John 17:20-23).
 When we read the Bible in Idaeon, we treat it as historic literature.
-It should be expected that the teaching in my classes will reflect a Christian worldview, but the only requirements of my students are a good attitude, a willingness to learn, a motivated work ethic, and respect toward others.
+It should be expected that the teaching in my classes will reflect a Christian worldview, but the only requirements of my students are a good attitude, a willingness to learn, a motivated work ethic, honesty (read: no use of AI), and respect toward others.
+Since parents are the God-ordained, primary, and end educators of their students, they are expected to stay on top of and engaged in their students’ humanities work.

 FAQ